 OHL Arena: 25

 The Niagara Region has a long and storied history with junior hockey.
 Niagara-based teams won the Memorial Cup in 1954, 1960, 1965 and 1968, and the area's teams produced such hockey talent as Marcel Dionne, Bobby Hull, Bernie Parent and Mike Gartner.
 In its day, the rivalry between the area's two major cities - St. Catharines and Niagara Falls - was one of the best in the sport.
 Yet that same rivalry would prove to be the region's undoing, too, since after 1977 when St. Catharines was deserted for the last time, no St. Catharines newspaper would cover a Niagara Falls team, and very few fans from the Garden City made the short trip to watch hockey in the Falls.
 And vice versa.
-This indirectly contributed to the last failure of the OHL in the region, as the Thunder refused to advertise to St. Catharines until their last, desperate season, and St. Catharines fans largely refused to attend games.
+This indirectly contributed to the last failure of the OHL in the region, as the Thunder refused to advertise to St. Catharines until their last, desperate season, and St. Catharines fans largely ignored the Thunder in return.
 But all that is in the past now.
-In 2007, for the first time in history, the two cities started working together under a common regional name, and the results created a solid foundation for a bright future for the OHL on the Nigara Peninsula.
+In 2007, for the first time in history, the two cities started working together under a common regional name, and the results created a solid foundation for the OHL on the Niagara Peninsula.

-Walking into what was the CHL's oldest building from 2008 to its closure on gameday was an experience that first hits you in the nostrils - it has that indescribable "hockey" smell.
+Walking into what was the CHL's oldest building between 2008 and its closure was an experience that first hits you in the nostrils - it had that indescribable "hockey" smell.
 The main lobby is new and small, and ticket takers greet you at the foot of a staircase that leads upstairs towards the main arena.
 Once up on the balcony, you are greeted by a new team store, washrooms, concessions and 50-50 sellers.
 So far, you could be anywhere in the CHL built in the last twenty years.

-The Burke family only committed to an intitial five-year lease at the Jack Gatecliff Arena on the grounds that progress would be made towards a new arena by the end of the lease.
-It took until 2014 for the new building to open, but the IceDogs finally have a modern, permanent home, and Jack Gatecliff Arena is back to hosting community hockey.
-It was nice while it lasted, though - the fans on the peninsula got a team back, and any travelling fan who wanted to partake in the experience got to attend a game at one of the grand old barns of the CHL, unexpectedly alive and thriving for another few years.
+The Burke family only committed to an intitial five-year lease at the Jack Gatecliff Arena on the grounds that progress would be made towards a new arena by the end of that lease.
+It took until 2014 for the new Meridian Centre to open, but the IceDogs finally have a modern, permanent home, and Jack Gatecliff Arena is back to hosting community hockey.
+It was nice while it lasted, though - the fans on the peninsula got a team back, and any travelling fan who wanted to partake in the experience got to attend a game at one of the grand old barns of the CHL, unexpectedly alive and thriving for a junior hockey curtain call.